SwasAiree/Employee_Survey_Analysis/README.md

 # Employee_Survey_Analysis
 Data-driven analysis of employee survey responses at GKJ Pty Ltd to evaluate workforce readiness for AI integration.

-# 📊 Employee Survey Data Analysis – MIS770 (T1 2024)
+# 📊 Employee Survey Data Analysis

-This project was completed as part of the **MIS770 – Foundation Skills in Data Analysis** unit at Deakin University.
+This project was completed as part of the **Foundation Skills in Data Analysis** unit at Deakin University.
 The objective was to analyze employee perceptions related to AI integration in the workplace using a structured statistical approach.

 ## 📝 Project Overview
 As the acting data analyst for GKJ Pty Ltd, I analyzed a dataset of 400 employees to explore: